How to run Gradle tests in the GitHub pipeline

 When a GitHub Actions workflow completes a build successfully, artifacts such as zip files, compiled code, Java JAR files, and other assembled components are created.
 Once the workflow is completed, the Docker container on which the GitHub Actions artifacts are created vanishes.
 However, it is not difficult for a developer to request that GitHub archive those artifacts and make them available as a downloadable link.

-Steps to publish GitHub Action Artifact
+Steps to Publish GitHub Action Artifact

 1. Complete the GitHub Actions build steps.
 Add a stage for the Artifact – Test Report upload.